1975–1976 Washington Post pressmen's strike

 The 1975–1976 Washington Post pressmen's strike was a strike action by The Washington Post's pressmen.
 The strike began on October 1, 1975.
 The Washington Post hired replacement workers to replace the union in December 1975.
 The last unions supporting the pressmen's strike returned to work in February 1976.

+The Post had previously agreed to the demands of a strike by the printer's guild in 1973, while a strike by the Newspaper Guild in 1974 had failed to find support by other unions.
+The pressmen's strike also had trouble in finding support.
+Over 500 journalists refused to support the strike.

 Background

-Eugene Meyer purchased the Washington Post at a bankruptcy auction in 1933, and generally had a good relationship with labor unions at the company.
+Eugene Meyer purchased the Washington Post at a bankruptcy auction in 1933 and generally had a good relationship with labor unions at the company.
 In 1946, his son-in-law Phil Graham took over as publisher, and Meyer's daughter Katharine Graham took over in 1963 after Phil Graham's suicide.
 The Post became a publicly-traded company in 1971.

 The Post had suffered multiple strikes in previous years.
 In 1973, the printer's guild went on strike, and management quickly agreed to demands.
 In 1974, the Newspaper Guild went on strike, but other unions did not support the strike.